shinigamixgod/tempo/README.md

 };
 ```

-This way, your tooltips will always be accurate and can show more useful info to the user.
+This ensures your tooltips are always accurate and provide useful information to users.

 ---

-Questions or ideas?
-Just open an issue or contact me.
+Questions or suggestions?
+Open an issue or contact the maintainer.

+---